nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Simple UDT

-A standard that defines a the most basic implementation of a UDT fungible token on Nervos.
+A standard that defines the most basic implementation of a UDT fungible token on Nervos.

 An sUDT on Nervos is the equivalent of Ethereum tokens standards ERC20 or ERC777.